Senior High School (SHS)

 Senior High Schools (SHS) are the largest and least common of the three types of schools that are covered by JET ALTs, and have some significant differences from Elementary Schools and Junior High Schools.

 As of 2023, there are only 24 JET ALTs working in public high schools, as well as 1 JET CIR.
-However, in rural areas in which SHS JETs don’t frequently visit, local ES/JHS ALTs sometimes visit nearby SHS to teach classes.
+However, in rural areas in which SHS JETs don’t frequently visit, local ES/JHS ALTs sometimes visit nearby high schools to teach classes.

 The System

-Unlike ES or JHS, SHS are competitive.
-This means students can apply to any SHS they would like to attend, but (for public SHS) they are required to sit an exam.
-Schools then use the exam results to select who will be a student in the coming year.
-Schools have different scores required for a student to be accepted, but the birthrates and the increasing competition from private schools are generally making public schools easier to get into.
+Unlike ES or JHS, SHS is competitive.
+This means students can apply to any SHS they would like to attend, but (for public SHS) they are required to do an exam.
+Schools then use the exam results to select students for the coming year.
+Schools have different scores required for a student to be accepted, but with the declining birthrates and the increasing competition from private schools , public schools are generally easier to get into.

 In other specialisations, there are Nogyo, or Agricultural Schools, and Shogyo, or Commercial Schools.
 These schools focus on training students in farming and office work respectively, and provide a specialised series of courses for students.
 There are also Suisan, or Fishery Schools, but we only have one of those in Ehime.
 Many other schools will have a split focus, providing several Academic courses, but also running one or two Commercial or Agricultural courses alongside them.